-Now is the time to do or learn some yoga, if you are not already in to it.
+Now is the time to do or learn some yoga, if you are not already into it.
 We must also help our other family members including children to learn it as much as possible.
-It will help the individuals to not only face the current stress and anxiety but also will prepare them to face any such situation in future.
+It will help the individuals to not only face the current stress and anxiety but also will prepare them to face any such situation in the future.

 There are hundreds of free apps and websites where you can learn age-specific yoga.
 It will not just keep us healthy physically but also spiritually and mentally.
 Yoga has been known to help people get rid of stress anxiety since time immemorial.

 These yoga asanas or one to get rid of most of the stress & anxiety.
 It’s not necessary to perform all the postures.
 A single posture or a combination of a few can help one achieve a happy and healthy mind and body.
 The ideal time is 15-30 minutes daily especially in the morning is better.
 However, it can be performed in the evening also or twice daily as well.

 Hastapadasana (Forward Bend While Standing )

 Sirsasana ( Standind on the head )

 Shavasana (Corpse Pose )